Meet the Governors

 - Parent Governors are elected by parents and carers

 - Staff Governors are elected by school staff

-- Co-opted Governors are appointed by the Local Governing Body
+- Co-opted Governors are appointed by the Lighthouse Schools Partnership Board of Trustees, on the recommendation of the Local Governing Body

 - Local Authority Governors were appointed by North Somerset (This category of governor was discontinued at academisation)